Bone Marrow Transplant (Stem Cell Transplant)

 Our highly specialized program is part of the Harold C. Simmons Comprehensive Cancer Center, the only National Cancer Institute-designated comprehensive cancer center in North Texas.

-What is a Bone Marrow Transplant?
+What Is a Bone Marrow Transplant (BMT)?

-Autologous Transplants
+Autologous Stem Cell Transplants

 A person might receive an autologous transplant if their cancer is particularly sensitive to high-dose chemotherapy or radiation or if no suitable donor is available.
-It’s often chosen for conditions such as lymphoma and multiple myeloma , and it can be a good option for older patients who might not tolerate the risks associated with donor transplants.
+It’s often chosen for conditions such as lymphoma and multiple myeloma, and it can be a good option for older patients who might not tolerate the risks associated with donor transplants.

 With autologous transplants: